vmware-tanzu/tanzu-framework/CONTRIBUTING.md

 Maintainers should prefer to merge pull requests with the [Squash and merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) option.
 This option is preferred for a number of reasons.
-First, it causes GitHub to insert the pull request number in the commit subject which makes it easier to track which PR changes landed in.
+First, it causes GitHub to insert the pull request number in the commit subject which makes it easier to track which PR the changes landed in.
 Second, a one-to-one correspondence between pull requests and commits makes it easier to manage reverting changes.